-As an organisation we believe in community self-organisation, this means being an organisation that actively participates in the struggle rather than viewing politics as just a series of parliamentary manoeuvres and internal elections, or waiting until the next election to bring about change.
+As a socialist organisation we believe in community self-organisation, this means being an organisation that actively participates in the struggle rather than viewing politics as just a series of parliamentary manoeuvres and internal elections, or waiting until the next election to bring about change.
 Issues of equality are visible every single day and are inherently a class issue; we must treat them accordingly, standing against divisions and give everyone a voice.

 We recognise that taking a strong stand against Homophobia, Transphobia, Disablism, Sexism, Racism, Anti-Semitism, Islamophobia and all other forms of bigotry and oppression is not an optional extra in the class struggle but in fact a core part of it.
-Labour should be leading anti-racist and anti-fascist campaigning within our communities and mobilising on the streets where necessary.
+The labour movemet should be leading anti-racist and anti-fascist campaigning within our communities and mobilising on the streets where necessary.
 We must without qualifications or caveats stand in solidarity with all marginalized groups, and accept political education as a method of countering racism and prejudice, a process that we as socialists must always strive for better in.

 We also believe in actively supporting workers and the struggles of working-class communities, and recognise the importance of grassroots organising towards building and transforming the labour movement, such as supporting the campaigns to repeal all anti-union laws.
 We as organisation have also made a point of visibly showing solidarity to workers in dispute and regularly stand together in solidarity on the picket lines.
 Our issues are intertwined; we are a collective work force and must always stand staunchly together.

 Since our founding we now have a steadily growing membership and have set up both nationwide and localised LGBT+ Officers/members forums, we have in collaboration organised campaign days for LGBT+ identifying candidates, we have teamed up with various community groups, charities and MPs to share events and speakers for education and social events.
 We have also in areas where there is currently little active organisation or established policy forums for LGBT+ Officers - held socials and events for LGBT+ members to meet one another to help build contacts in their local areas to help get activity started.
-We have organised and sent out questioners on LGBT+ rights within internal Labour Party elections such as the 2020 NEC elections to help inform members.
+We have also organised and sent out questioners on LGBT+ rights within internal Labour Party elections such as the 2020 NEC elections to help inform members.